-“We recognize the value of 10X Genomics products and solutions,” stated Jorge Marques Signes, PhD, DHMRI lead genomics scientist.
-“We’re proud to offer their technology in our Genomics Laboratory because of the versatility of the platform, and our ability to help develop new applications.”
+“We recognize the value of 10X Genomics products and solutions,” stated Jorge Marques Signes, PhD, Group Leader of the DHMRI Genomics Laboratory.
+“We’re pleased to offer their technology in our Genomics Laboratory because of the versatility of the platform and our ability to help develop new applications.”

 10X employs a Super-Poisson loading process to capture high molecular weight DNA or Single Cells into Gel Beads in Emulsion (GEMs) that are subsequently used for phasing and haplotyping of complex structural variants and for de novo assemblies.
 In single cell mode, the instrument can be used to generate single cell transcriptome data from 100-10,000 cells per well (or roughly 80,000 cells per chip), allowing for scalable gene expression profiling from mixed cell populations to achieve a better understanding of tumor microenvironments.

 Simon Gregory, PhD, DHMRI Genomics Laboratory Director, noted that 10X recently added the Chromium Single Cell V(D)J Solution to profile and assemble full-length paired V(D)J transcripts on a cell-by-cell basis for hundreds to millions of lymphocytes, giving scientists greater insight into the immune system.

 “This new 10X technology is useful for understanding markers predictive of a successful stem cell transplant and identifying invading lymphocytes and T cell profiles in tumors,” he commented.
 “As 10X continues to develop new genomics tools, we are looking forward to continuing our partnership and collaborating with more scientists to expand the potential application to as many types of organisms and sequencing challenges as possible.”

 About the David H. Murdock Research Institute